MilhouseVH/ghnotify/README.md

 ghnotify
 ========

-Sends an automatic summary email of all new commits for Github repository branches that you wish to monitor.
+Sends an automatic summary email of all new commits and/or pull requests for Github repository branches that you wish to monitor.
 This script is especially useful when monitoring infrequently updated repositories, saving you the time of manually checking for updates.

 Configure the repositories to be monitored in `~/ghnotify.conf` (owner, repository and branch, plus a "display" name that will appear in the email) :